 Factoids About the Massachusetts Data Breach Law:

-- The statute was written in response to a data breach which compromised 45 million credit card accounts.
+- The statute was written in response to a breach that compromised 45 million credit card accounts.

 - Under the law, personal information is defined as a: